mkingsnorth/nebula_generator_docs/docs/_build/html/_sources/3D/control_panel.rst.txt

 * **Render Step Rate**: The 'thickness' of the nebula volume in the viewport at render time.

-Glare Threshold
+Glare Threshold and Mix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This controls the amount of post-processing *Glare* is added to the render, which affects star glow.

-Increasing this parameter will make the stars and image glow less.
+* **Threshold**:  Increasing this parameter will make the stars and image glow less.
+* **Mix**: This controls how much the glare effect is mixed witht the final image: 0.0 represets 50% Glare, -1 will remove the Glare and +1 will overwrite the image with the Glare effect.

 .. |fireflies| raw:: html